Simprints/standalone-sid-alpha/README.md

 # Awesome-SID

 This repository is a fork of [Simprints-Android-ID](https://github.com/Simprints/Android-Simprints-ID).
-The original Simprints-Android-ID project is difficult to use because it relies on closed-source components and connects to a closed-source backend.
-In this new repository, I've made changes to make it more accessible by using open-source alternatives.
+The original Simprints-Android-ID project depends on closed-source components and connects to a closed-source backend.
+In this repository, We've made it more accessible by incorporating open-source alternatives.
 ## Changes Made

 1. **Disable Login Flow:**